Finding Search Terms/Keywords

 Selecting articles

-- Start with the journals on the list.
+- Start with the journals on the list in the ACS Journals box.
 These are good journals to start your chemistry research.
-You won't need the more specialized titles.
+You won't need the more specialized titles within ACS Publications.

 - It is unlikely there will be an article that replicates the lab experiment.
 Be open minded and realize that several articles may be necessary to cover what you did in lab.

-- Don't search for all of the substances and the reaction together.
+- Don't only search for all of the variables and the reaction together.
 Do one substance at a time with the reaction name.

 - Search just the reaction name, see what substances they use, how is their reaction similar or different?
 Differences are just as useful as similarities.

-- Don't turn away basic information on a substance, even if it doesn't get used, it is helpful in understanding the big picture.
+- Don't turn away basic information on a substance or a reaction, even if it doesn't get used, it is helpful in understanding the big picture.